-- Colloqium on Crimes committed under Communist rule, Max-Planck Institute for Foreign and International Criminal Law, Freiburg, Germany, 24 June 2016
+- Germany, Freiburg, Colloqium on Crimes committed under Communist rule, Max-Planck Institute for Foreign and International Criminal Law, 24 June 2016

-- Justice 2.0, National Council, Parliament of the Republic of Slovenia, Ljubljana, 21 April 2016
+- Slovenia, Ljubljana, National Council, Parliament of the Republic of Slovenia, 21 April 2016

-- Justice 2.0, Supreme Administrative Court of the Czech Republic, Brno, 19 February 2016
+- Czech Republic, Brno, Supreme Administrative Court of the Czech Republic, Brno, 19 February 2016

 Media response to the project: